 Your small business is a tough job.
 You need to be able to spot potential customers, work on the front lines, and keep your eyes on the prize at all times.
+To gain more reach, opt for schedule Facebook posts to post your content at the best time.
 That’s why it’s so important that you stay up-to-date with marketing strategies and techniques that will help you reach your target audience.
 Here are some tips for local marketing strategies for your small business:

 Attend Local Events.

 Attending local events is a great way to promote your small business.
 Get involved with the community and build relationships with other businesses.
 Use the event to build brand awareness, generate leads and more!